martinafm/user-management-table/readme.md

 This project is a React application that displays a user management table, fetching user data from the JSONPlaceholder API.
 It allows users to filter the table based on specific columns (name, username, email, and phone) with real-time updates.
 The project uses **Redux Toolkit** to manage application state and **TypeScript** for type safety.
 Additionally, **Tailwind CSS** is used for styling, providing a clean and responsive user interface.

+**Redux Toolkit** Playground - explanation

+In this project, **Redux Toolkit** was used primarily because it was a requirement of the recruitment task, but it's not necessarily the best fit for that project with relatively simple state management.
+In smaller projects, such as this one, state could easily be managed with React's built-in state hooks (useState, useReducer, useContext) or Context API.
+However, since Redux Toolkit was a requirement, I approached this as an opportunity to practice state management techniques while keeping in mind that it might not be the most efficient solution for this specific case.

 ## Live Demo

 - View live: https://martinafm-user-management-table-one.vercel.app